filcuk/tinkerclip/README.md

-# tinkerclip
+# TinkerClip
-TinkerClip is an AutoHotkey script that assists with daily work.
+Script to help with daily tasks.